UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 UTSA Stats and Trends

-- The Roadrunners have covered the spread twice this season when favored by 12 points or more (in four chances).
+- In UTSA's 11 games this season, it has eight wins against the spread.

+- So far this season, the Roadrunners have been installed as favorites by a 10.5-point margin or more six times and are 4-2 ATS in those games.

-- UTSA's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- UTSA's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- UTSA is 7-1 against the spread and 8-0 overall this season when the team records more than 27.9 points.
+- UTSA is 7-1 against the spread and 8-0 overall in games when it scores more than 27.9 points.

-- UTSA is 8-1 against the spread and 9-0 overall when the team picks up over 379.3 yards.
+- UTSA is 8-1 against the spread and 9-0 overall when the team amasses over 379.3 yards.

-- This year, the Roadrunners have nine turnovers, six fewer than the Mean Green have takeaways (15).
+- The Roadrunners have turned the ball over nine times this season, six fewer than the Mean Green have forced (15).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.